 - Facial injuries, including broken nose, jaw, cheekbone

-Damages in a West Virginia Slip and Fall Accident
+What Damages Are Available in a West Virginia Slip and Fall Accident?

 The law allows victims of slip and fall accidents to collect certain damages.
 There are two broad types of damages: